David E. Luzzi, Ph.D., M.B.A.

 Professor and Co-Director

-Dr. Stephen Flynn is Professor of Political Science and the Founding Director of the Center for Resilience Studies at Northeastern University in Boston, Massachusetts.
-He is also Academic Director of Northeastern’s Master in Security and Resilience Studies Program and Co-Director of the George J. Kostas Research Institute for Homeland Security.
+Dr. Stephen Flynn is Professor of Political Science at Northeastern University with faculty affiliations in the Department of Civil and Environmental Engineering and the School of Public Policy and Urban Affairs.
+At Northeastern, he is also the Founding Director of the Global Resilience Institue, and Co-Director of the George J. Kostas Research Institute for Homeland Security.

-Before arriving at Northeastern in the fall of 2011, he served as President of the Center for National Policy and spent a decade as a senior fellow for National Security Studies at the Council on Foreign Relations.
-In 2008 he served as the lead homeland security policy adviser for the Presidential Transition Team for President Barack Obama.
+Before joining the faculty at Northeastern University in 2011, Dr. Flynn served as President of the Center for National Policy.
+Prior to that he spent a decade as a senior fellow for National Security Studies at the Council on Foreign Relations.